Content

 ARRAYFORMULA helps combine data for all products in the list, making sure each product has the right combination of details.

-Technique #2: Integrating IF and CONCATENATE for Enhanced Merging
+Technique #2: Use the CONCATENATE Function with IF Google Sheets for Enhanced Merging

 Formula: